sathvikak255/Property-Listing-System/README.md

   }
 ```

-Recommendations are saved to the receiver's profile in a "Recommendations Received" section.

 ---

 ## ⚡ Redis Caching

-- Cached endpoints: `/properties`, `/favorites`
+To improve speed and reduce MongoDB load, Redis caching is implemented for high-traffic routes like `/properties` and `/favorites`.
+- GET requests are cached for faster repeated access.
-- Automatic invalidation on POST, PUT, DELETE
+- Any change via POST, PUT, or DELETE automatically invalidates and updates the cache.
-- Helps reduce MongoDB read operations
-- Improves performance for frequent searches
+- Enhances scalability for larger datasets or frequent user queries.

 ---